The Macallan Celebrates Six Decades Of James Bond With A New Scotch

 Additionally, The Macallan says they’ve created an exhibition of “The Macallan in Cinema” to be shown at The Macallan Estate “which will take viewers through The Macallan’s history on film and transport them through the six decades of James Bond.”
 The estate will also be holding a series of exclusive film screenings.

-But if it’s just the whisky you’re after, get ready for sticker shock: Each bottle has a suggested retail price of US$1,007 or RM 4,683 — once again, a 007 reference, but in a place, you’d rather not see it — meaning if you want to “collect them all” be prepared to throw down US$6,042 or RM 28,095.
+But if it’s just the whisky you’re after, get ready for sticker shock: Each bottle has a suggested retail price of US$1,007 — once again, a 007 reference, but in a place, you’d rather not see it — meaning if you want to “collect them all” be prepared to throw down US$6,042.
 (That said, all the actual Scotch is identical, so if you only plan on drinking it, just pick your favourite decade.)

 The bottles will start rolling out this month at The Macallan Online Boutique, The Macallan Estate Boutique, the global network of domestic and travel retail boutiques, and in premium and specialist retailers and bars globally.
 However, they won’t specifically be sold in the US until February of 2023.